RTXI/rtxi.github.io/_posts/docs/tutorials/2015-04-17-porting-to-rtxi-v2.md

 layout: post
 ---

-RTXI {{ site.rtxi_version }} has been in development for a while, and its release will introduce many changes in the current v1.4 release.
+RTXI v{{ site.rtxi_version }} introduced many changes over the v1.4 release.
 Most of these changes should have a limited impact on your modules, but even in that case, you will need to make some edits to your code to port it to
 {{ site.rtxi_version }}.
 This tutorial will focus on some common changes that should cover most use-cases.
 The changes mostly have to do with: